alekhaya99/Python-Finance/README.md

 # Python-Finance
-The repo contains the details on implementing Python along Finance
+The repo contains the details on implementing Python along with Finance